Simow-az/2025-wmo-workshop-training-glofas-seasonal-V1/Welcome.md

 If you have any questions, feedback, or comments, please don’t hesitate to contact me at [mohamed.azhar@ecmwf.int] I’d be happy to hear from you.
-This repository [cems-floods-notebooks](https://github.com/ecmwf/cems-floods-notebooks) will continue to grow with additional training notebooks, so feel free to revisit it in the future for more resources.

 During the session, you're encouraged to write your questions in the chat.